Cathedral Park (Portland, Oregon): Recreation

 The park contains several walking trails, picnic benches, as well as a floating dock that extends onto the Willamette River.
 It also is home to a small outdoor stage, where the city has held an annual summer jazz festival since 1980.
 The Cathedral Park Jazz Fest is the oldest free jazz festival west of the Mississippi River.
 Cathedral Park also contains a boat ramp on the north end of the park.
 It is considered a popular location for weddings.
+In 2021, Human Access Project (HAP) led an effort to remove 25 tons of concrete and rubble from the river's edge of Cathedral Park with help from partners and volunteers.
+In 2022, HAP and Portland Parks & Recreation designated six safer swimming areas on the Willamette River: Audrey McCall Beach, Cathedral Park Beach, Kevin Duckworth Memorial Dock, Poet's Beach, Sellwood Riverfront ParkBeach, and Tom McCall Bowl Beach.
+In 2013, HAP partnered with Green Anchors, other partner organizations and 200+ volunteers to remove 100 tons of concrete and rock from the south end of Cathedral Park Beach.